khchenTW/Suspension/README.md

 "Usage: python partition_eval.py [debug] [# of sets] [generate/load] [stype] [group]" The details of each parameter are as follows:
 > debug, it is used to put some ad-hoc code for debugging.

-> \# of sets, it is the amount of tasksets you want to test in the simulation
+> \# of sets, it is the amount of tasksets you want to test in the simulation.

 > generate/load, 0 generates the npy file which contains the generated task sets; 1 directly read the generated task sets.

 > stype, the length of suspension: S, M, and L. Please refer to generator.py for more details.

 For example, if you want to test 100 task sets with "short resource access" for group 0: